-The final part is to set the vtkPoints of the vtkPointSet via the void SetPoints(vtkPoints points) method.
+The final step is to define the vtkPoints in the vtkPointSet via the void SetPoints(vtkPoints points) method.

 vtkStructuredGrid

 vtkStructuredGrid is still a topologically regular grid but is geometrically irregular.
 All of the major functions for creating a vtkStructuredGrid have been discussed already.
 The only thing left to mention is that the ordering of the coordinates in vtkPoints must match the ordering that they are iterated through.
 This was shown in the figure above.
 An example of creating a structured grid is: